NasKar2/freenas-iocage-other/README.md

 MEDIA_LOCATION="media"
 ```

-Likewise create config files for the other apps - emby-config, jackett-config and replace JAIL_IP, JAIL_NAME, and JAIL_DATA with the name of the application.
+Likewise create config files for the other apps - emby-config, jackett-config urbackup-config and replace JAIL_IP, JAIL_NAME, and JAIL_DATA with the name of the application.
 For example see below for emby.

 ```
 JAIL_IP="192.168.5.238"